Nitrokey/translation-tools/README.md

 letter than tool will not find it.
 Each string have just two comparisons (with previous and next).

+Tool processes strings regardless of their context and location, hence some of the duplicates might be perfectly fine and desired.

 ##### To do
-Make each vs each computation to detect strings changed at the beginning (eg. in case where first few letters are different).
+- Make each vs each computation to detect strings changed at the beginning (eg. in case where first few letters are different).
+- Print duplicated string location.